elaineliwang/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Mathematics
-    institution: University of British Columbia
+    institution: The University of British Columbia
     year:
   - course: MS in Applied Mathematics
     institution: University of Washington